 8. Wifi is available, but you’ll need a European adapter to charge your electronic devices

 You should have no problem finding a wifi connection at your hotel or at any place you patronize – just ask the staff for the password!
 This is one of the important things to know when visiting Venice, Italy, you will need a European adapter to charge your phones, tablets, and cameras, their wall outlets do not fit standard US plugs.
 This is a great all-purpose USB adaptor.

 9. Do not feel obligated to buy and souvenirs from pushy street vendors

 Venice is a touristy city, and where there are tourists, there are street vendors!
 Some of them call out to you and seem a little bit pushy, do not feel alarmed or obligated to buy.
 Simply say “no thank you” and keep moving.
 This includes some restaurants, gondoliers, and souvenir shops.

 Gondola rides are so awesome, but they can be pricey!
-To avoid this, you can take the gondola taxi across the Grand Canal for just €2 Euro, in comparison to €100 for a private ride.
+To avoid this, you can get your gondola ride fix by taking the gondola taxi across the Grand Canal for just €2 Euro, in comparison to €100 for a private ride.
 If you do choose to take a private gondola ride, agree on the price ahead of time and be firm with your expectations.

 I hope these tips for visiting Venice are helpful, enjoy your visit!

 - Best place to stay in Venice, Italy – Ca Gottardi

 - Taking a Florence bike tour through Tuscany with wine